DSR-RHIT/me447-visualizing-data/cm/cm207-graph-line-graph.md

 ## time series with separate year month day

-From the help page (`? airquality`) we find that these data were obatained in 1973, and the month and day are in separate columns.
+From the help page (`? airquality`) we find that these data were obtained in 1973, and the month and day are in separate columns.

 ``` r
 glimpse(airquality)